Hyperling/Docker/README.md

 # My Docker Setup
 Scripting my way into the Docker world.
-Was unable to find a good tutorial on using and managing containers so this is what made sense to me based on practicing with `docker-compose`.
+Was unable to find a good tutorial on using and managing containers so this is what made sense to me based on practice with `docker-compose`.
-I am still very new to Docker and am likely to make mistakes, but you're welcome to learn with me. ;)
+I am still new to Docker and am likely to make mistakes, but you're welcome to learn with me. ;)

 ## Disclaimer
 Currently the project only focuses on `apt` based operating systems.

 ## How To Use
 `apt install git bash`

 `git clone https://github.com/hyperling/docker /opt/Docker`

 `source /opt/Docker/source.env`

 `install.sh`

 `create.sh PROJECT_NAME`

 `vi /opt/Docker/Config/PROJECT_NAME/docker-compose.yml`

 `start.sh`

 Cross your fingers and hope to profit.

 ## Folders